aL1aL7/wiki-al1al7/src/docs/linux/debian_install.md

 * Folder /tmp will be a RAM-based tmpfs file system (see info in upgrade section)
 * APT sources list format will be changed to [deb822](https://wiki.debian.org/Deb822), a structured format for APT sources that improves readability and flexibility.
 * OpenSSH no longer supports DSA keys
+* Kernel 6.12.x

+!!! danger "This update can cause renaming of network interfaces - be sure to have access to the machine when interface is renamed."

 ### Upgrade workflow